phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 Similarly, our perception of the nature of the relationship between property owners and tenants has also shifted.

-Under common law, which treated residential leases much like a commercial lease, a landlord was under no statutory requirement to maintain the premises or conduct any repairs, nor were there any limits on their power to evict or even seize the property of tenants.
+Under common law, which treated residential leases much like a commercial lease, a landlord was under no statutory requirement to maintain the premises or conduct any repairs &mdash; nor were there any limits on their power to evict or even seize the property of tenants.
+Landlords possess such a disparity of bargaining power that by 1968 it became clear that tenants did not have a real freedom to enter in contracts.[^hulchanksi-tenant-rights]

-Ontario adopted its first residential tenant protection laws in 1970.
-Before then, under common law, a landlord was under no statutory requirement to maintain the premises or conduct any repairs, nor were there any limits on their power to evict or even seize the property of tenants.

-For example, it was not until 1970 that Ontario substantially altered the legal doctrine affecting the relationship between landlords and tenants.
-Prior to then, under common law, a landlord was under no statutory requirement to maintain the premises or conduct any repairs &mdash; nor were there any limits on their power to evict or even seize the property of tenants.
-Landlords possessed such a disparity of bargaining power that by 1968 it became clear that tenants did not possess a real freedom to enter in contracts.
-Only gradually did the law catch up with society's changing views of what is fair and reasonable, and the notion that tenants deserve security of tenure was added to our legislation in 1975.[^hulchanksi-tenant-rights]
+Only gradually did the law catch up with society's changing views of what is fair and reasonable.
+Ontario adopted its first residential protection laws in 1970, while the notion that tenants deserve security of tenure was added by 1975.[^hulchanksi-tenant-rights]

-Today, given the stark power imbalance, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.
+Today, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.
 But security of tenure doesn't just benefit individual tenants.
 The stability provided by security of tenure is the stuff from which well functioning communities are made of, and in that view, security of tenure is a public good.

 <!--This is to say: what, exactly, should be the goal of our housing system? and, consequently, what kind of living conditions do we want people to enjoy?